-It's: This is the contraction of "it is" and is never used to mark the possessive.
+It's: This is the contraction of "it is" or "it has" and is never used to mark the possessive.

 Its: This is the possessive of "it", and unlike other possessives, does not use an apostrophe.

 Example: I got a new car, but it's hard to tell whether its paint is blue or green.